Visit new page:

 Seal may be available for your next special event!

-Henry Olusegun Olumide Samuel a small town called Kilburn near Paddington, England to a Nigerian mother and Brazilian father.
+Henry Olusegun Olumide Samuel was born in a small town called Kilburn near Paddington, England, to a Nigerian mother and Brazilian father.
 Shortly

 after Seal was born, his parents sent him to live with a white foster family in Essex, not very far from London.
 His mother and father were students and held part-time jobs, so the foster parents were temporary caretakers for their child.